Jimtown Made

 My name is Aaron Beswick and I live in Antigonish County with my two young sons.

-You can also know that significant care has gone into the design and construction of your piece.
+Know that significant care has gone into the design and construction of your piece.

 It will be built to last and it will be one of a kind.